Renewable Energy 101

 |Only a viable option in areas that receive constant wind.|

-The center of the earth is a source of immense heat – even hotter than the surface of the sun! – and is therefore a great source of clean energy as well.
+The center of the earth is a source of immense heat – even hotter than the surface of the sun! – and is therefore a great source of energy as well.
 This is the same energy that rises to the surface naturally in the form of volcanic eruptions and hot springs.
-The United States is the world’s largest producer of geothermal power, and the industry is steadily growing in other areas of the world.
+The United States is the world’s largest producer of geothermal energy, and the industry is steadily growing in other areas of the world.

 How It Works: